-As a Melbourne engineering graduate you’ll graduate with a bachelors and a masters degree and enter the engineering profession at an advanced level with a professionally recognised qualification and the ideal combination of technical, analytical and interpersonal skills.
+By studying engineering at Melbourne, you’ll graduate with a bachelor’s and a master’s degree.
+This will enable you to enter the engineering profession at an advanced level with a professionally recognised qualification and the ideal combination of technical, analytical and interpersonal skills.

 To become an engineer:

-Choose the Master of Engineering to qualify as an engineer.
+Choose the Master of Engineering to qualify as a professionally accredited engineer.

 Engineering through the Bachelor of Biomedicine

-A major in Bioengineering Systems in the Bachelor of Biomedicine can lead to a Master of Engineering (Biomedical).
-This pathway into engineering is ideal if you’re looking to complement your technical skills with medical knowledge and take up a career in the challenging field of biomedical engineering.
+A major in Bioengineering Systems in the Bachelor of Biomedicine leads to a 2-year Master of Engineering (Biomedical).
+This pathway into engineering is ideal if you’re looking to complement your technical skills with medical knowledge and take up a career in the exciting field of biomedical engineering.

 Engineering through the Bachelor of Science

-Engineering through the Bachelor of Science offers the largest range of engineering majors and subject choices leading to the Master of Engineering.
-This is the ideal pathway if you want to study engineering in a wider scientific context.
+Engineering through the Bachelor of Science offers the full range of engineering systems majors and subject choices leading to the Master of Engineering.
+This is the ideal pathway if you want flexibility and the opportunity to study engineering in a wider scientific context.